 • It’s always the ideal space for informal dining and grabbing a quick bite, and can usually serve up to three or four people at a time.

-• Breakfast bars is the perfect room divider between the working zone and the dining area of the kitchen.
+• Both a kitchen island and breakfast bar can serve as the perfect room divider between the working zone and the dining area of the kitchen.

 • Depending on your available space and the depth of the unit, a breakfast bar can also provide cupboards for storage under the breakfast bar at the kitchen side.